Heritage Action Zone

 The focus is on repairing and refurbishing key historic buildings in the town centre, re-designing the public realm to build a more connected area and helping to boost the local economy.

-The most significant concentration of Heritage at Risk properties, combined with vacancy and other key high street problems lies in the medieval core of the town centre, ranging from the Castle area to the Market Place via the important retail streets of Kirk Gate, Stodman Street and Middle Gate.
+The most significant concentration of heritage at risk properties, combined with vacancy and other key high street problems lies in the medieval core of the town centre, ranging from the Castle area to the Market Place via the important retail streets of Kirk Gate, Stodman Street and Middle Gate.
 The HSHAZ forms part of the regeneration of Newark town centre.

-Which works will be funded?
+What works will be funded?

-Newark’s HSHAZ programme will help transform and restore disused and dilapidated buildings into new homes, shops, work places and community spaces, bring back local historic character and improve the public realm.
+Newark’s HSHAZ programme will help transform and restore disused and dilapidated buildings into new homes, shops, work places and community spaces, bring back local historic character and improve public realm.
 Significant listed buildings include the Grade II* listed former White Hart on the Market Place and the Grade II listed Corn Exchange.
 Throughout the three year project we will be working on:

-Public realm improvements – researching ways we can create a more connected and safer town centre which is clear and practical to navigate, including looking at how to better connect the Potterdyke areas at Beaumond Cross and Martindale Lane.
+- Public realm improvements – researching ways we can create a more connected and safer town centre which is clear and practical to navigate, including looking at how to better connect the Potterdyke areas at Beaumond Cross and Martindale Lane.